pingdaze/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 1. Deploy the contract using Remix on the [supported testnet](../supported-networks) of your choice.

 1. Before registering the upkeep for your contract, decrease the balances of some elements.
-Still on Remix:
+On Remix:
    Withdraw 100 at 10,100,300,350,500,600,670,700,900.
 Pass the following to the withdraw function: 100,[10,100,300,350,500,600,670,700,900]

    ![Withdraw 100 at 10,100,300,350,500,600,670,700,900](/images/contract-devs/keeper/balancerOnChain-withdraw.png)